vitale232/WMXDataReviewerTools/README.md

 ## About the Tools
 The WMXDataReviewerTools repository is the source code for the NYSDOT Validations Toolbox, which executes various Data Reviewer jobs against the Milepoint LRS.
 The validations and the code within this repository make strong assumptions regarding the schema of the data, thus this toolbox is not expected to "just run" on other datasets.
 However, it should serve as a fine example of some methods used to employ Data Reviewer in a Workflow Manager Workflow.

-The toolbox consists of four tools: <br><br>
+The toolbox consists of four tools: <br>
 ![Expanded toolbox screenshot](./docs/img/expanded_toolbox.PNG?raw=true "NYSDOT Validations Toolbox")

 #### 1. Execute Reviewer Batch Job (RBJ) on R&H Edits
-Selects the edits made by a specific user since a specific date (using the `EDITED_BY` and `EDITED_DATE` columns on LRSN_Milepoint), buffers the edits by 10 meters, and executes a specified Reviewer Batch Job file against all features that intersect the buffer polygons.
-This leads to the inclusion of routes that were not directly edited by the user in this given session in the RBJ execution.
+This tool elects the edits made by a specific user since a specific date (using the `EDITED_BY` and `EDITED_DATE` columns on LRSN_Milepoint), buffers the edits by 10 meters, and executes a specified Reviewer Batch Job file against all features that intersect the buffer polygons.
+This georpocessing workflow means that the RBJ will validate routes additional to the edits directly conducted in the current WMX job.

 ![RBJ Buffer Intersection figure](./docs/img/intersection_map.PNG?raw=true "RBJ Feature Selection Diagram") In the above figure, the yellow route was edited by the current user in the current WMX job.
-The red polygon represents the 10 meter buffer that is created while executing the Execute Reviewer Batch Job on R&H Tools from this toolbox.
+The rose colored polygon represents the 10 meter buffer that is created while executing the `Execute Reviewer Batch Job on R&H Tool` from this toolbox.
 When this polygon is passed into the Execute Reviewer Batch Job geoprocessing tool, it will validate the yellow route plus all of the red routes in this diagram.
+The black routes will not be validated.

 #### 2. Execute Roadway Level Attribute Validations
-Selects the edits made by a specific user since a specific date (using the `EDITED_BY` and `EDITED_DATE` columns on LRSN_Milepoint) and runs them through a set of Python functions that validate specific data relationships.
-Examples include Local Roads should not have a `ROUTE_NUMBER`, `COUNTY_ORDER` should be a series of numbers incrementing by a value of one on a `DOT_ID`, the `ROUTE_SUFFIX` of a `ROADWAY_TYPE=Route` must be `None`, and many other validations.
-View the source code or the table below for a complete list.
+This tool selects the edits made by a specific user since a specific date (using the `EDITED_BY` and `EDITED_DATE` columns on LRSN_Milepoint) and runs them through a set of Python functions that validate specific data relationships.
+Examples include "Local Roads should not have a `ROUTE_NUMBER`", "`COUNTY_ORDER` should be a series of numbers incrementing by a value of one on a `DOT_ID`", the "`ROUTE_SUFFIX` of a `ROADWAY_TYPE=Route` must be `None`", and many other validations.
+View the [source code](https://github.com/vitale232/WMXDataReviewerTools/blob/8609446d86f925b3509bd95330c7b780e7c4868f/NYSDOT_Validations_Toolbox/validation_helpers/validations.py#L420) or the [table below](#roadway-level-attribute-checks) for a complete list.

 #### 3. Execute SQL Validations Against Network
 These validations are executed against the entire LRSN_Milepoint table, validating only active routes.
-There are two SQL queries that are executed as apart of this validation tool, one of which ensures there is only one combination of roadway-level attributes, the other of which ensures there is not more than one combination of `DOT_ID, COUNTY_ORDER, and DIRECTION`.
+There are two [SQL queries](#execute-sql-validations) that are executed as apart of this validation tool, one of which ensures there is only one combination of roadway-level attributes, the other of which ensures there is not more than one combination of `DOT_ID, COUNTY_ORDER, and DIRECTION`.

 #### 4. Execute All validations
 This tool serves as a wrapper function for items 1 through 3 of these lists.
-It executes the tools in this order: Execute Roadway Level Attribute Validations, Execute Reviewer Batch Job on R&H Edits, and Execute SQL Validations Against Network.
-The flow of data in this tool assumes this execution order.
+The data flow of this tool requires the tools to be executed in the following order:
+1. Execute Roadway Level Attribute Validations
+2. Execute Reviewer Batch Job on R&H Edits
+3. Execute SQL Validations Against Network.

 # Execution
 ## Workflow Manager
-This toolbox is mainly designed to run within a Workflow Manager The typical workflow will create a unique version for the user, create a corresponding Reviewer Workspace, launch ArcMap with the proper version and workspace so that the user can conduct their edits, launch this Python Toolbox as a geoprocessing tool, launch ArcMap again so the user can see the results of the validations, and finally close the version and the Workflow Manager job.
+This toolbox is mainly designed to run within a Workflow Manager Workflow, which is called when a Workflow Manager Job is created by the user.
+The typical workflow will create a unique version for the user, create a corresponding Reviewer Workspace, launch ArcMap with the proper version and workspace so that the user can conduct their edits, launch this Python Toolbox as a geoprocessing tool, launch ArcMap again so the user can see the results of the validations, and finally close the version and the Workflow Manager job.

-In NYSDOT's current workflow, the Execute All Validations tool is called.
+In NYSDOT's current development workflow, the Execute All Validations tool is called.
 You can see the schematics of the workflow below:

 ![Workflow Manager Workflow screenshot](./docs/img/workflow_diagram.PNG?raw=true "Esri Workflow Manager (WMX) Workflow")